just-another-downer/landgrid-support/_articles/FAQs.md

 ## FAQ's - Landgrid's Knowledge Base

 Find quick answers to any questions and doubts you may have about our products, services and company.
 We are always updating our FAQ's to make it as comprehensive as possible.

-**Loveland Technologies - The Company**
+### Loveland Technologies - The Company

 **Q:** Are Loveland/makeloveland, landgrid.com & sitecontrol the same?

 **A:** Loveland Technologies is the parent company, and landgrid.com is our website and platform.
-Makeloveland was the old site and Sitecontrol was the older mapping platform.
+Makeloveland was the old site and Site Control was the older mapping platform.
 Now, post re-branding, all our products and solutions fall under landgrid.com.

 **Q:** What are your current offerings?